cncf/k8s-conformance/v1.11/supergiant/README.md

 * Install the binaries [on Linux](https://supergiant.readthedocs.io/en/v1.0.0/Installation/Linux/).
 * Or run Supergiant in [development](https://github.com/supergiant/supergiant#development).

-Once Supergiant is running, [link a cloud account](https://supergiant.readthedocs.io/en/v1.0.0/Using%20the%20UI/cloud_accounts/) and [create a kube](https://supergiant.readthedocs.io/en/v1.0.0/Using%20the%20UI/deploying_kubes/)!
+Once Supergiant is running, [link a cloud account](https://supergiant.readthedocs.io/en/v1.0.0/Using%20the%20UI/cloud_accounts/) and [create a kube](https://supergiant.readthedocs.io/en/v1.0.0/Using%20the%20UI/deploying_kubes/) of version 1.11 on any cloud!

 Note: _If any problems occur running Supergiant or creating a kube, please feel welcome to [submit an issue](https://github.com/supergiant/supergiant/issues) on GitHub._